1988 Royal Doulton English Fine Bone China Bunnykins Baby Bowl:

 For those new to this website:

-Tamara Rubin is a Federal-award-winning independent advocate for consumer goods safety and a documentary filmmaker.
-She is also a mother of Lead-poisoned children.
-Tamara’s sons were acutely Lead-poisoned in August of 2005.
-She began testing consumer goods for toxicants in 2009 and was the parent-advocate responsible for finding Lead in the popular fidget spinner toys in 2017.
-Her work was also responsible for two CPSC product recalls in the summer of 2022, the Jumping Jumperoo recall (June 2022) and the Lead painted NUK baby bottle recall (July 2022) and was featured in an NPR story about Lead in consumer goods in August of 2022.
-Tamara uses XRF testing (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals), including Lead, Cadmium, Mercury, Antimony, and Arsenic.
+Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
+She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
+Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
 All test results reported on this website are science-based, accurate, and replicable.
-Items are tested multiple times, to confirm the test results for each component tested and reported on.
-Please click through to this link to learn more about the testing methodology used for the test results discussed and reported on this website.
+Items are tested multiple times to confirm the test results for each component tested.
+Tamara’s work was featured in Consumer Reports Magazine in February of 2023 (March 2023 print edition).

 I have the Royal Doulton Classique China manufactured in 1984 that my boss actually purchased for me in England.
 Its Royal Doulton Fine China 5 Classique Pattern Vogue Style Gold Trim made in England.
 Can you tell me the likelihood it has lead in it?